Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = Using Markup by Attribute for WooCommerce =

-NOTE: These instructions assume you are familiar with WooCommerce global Product Attributes.
-If not, you may want to review the WooCommerce documentation on [Product Attributes](https://docs.woocommerce.com/document/managing-product-taxonomies/#section-6).

-NOTE: These instructions assume you are familiar with WooCommerce Product Variations.
-If not, you may want to review the WooCommerce documentation on [Variable Products](https://docs.woocommerce.com/document/variable-product/).
+_NOTE:_ These instructions assume you are familiar with WooCommerce global Product Attributes and with WooCommerce Product Variations.
+If not, you may want to review the WooCommerce documentation on [Product Attributes](https://docs.woocommerce.com/document/managing-product-taxonomies/#section-6) and [Variable Products](https://docs.woocommerce.com/document/variable-product/).

-Set up a few variable products to get the hang of it.
-Then come back here.
-We'll wait.

 # Three Easy Steps #